puppylinux-woof-CE/petbuilds/README.md

 usage
 -----
--it is suggested if you cloned this repo to copy it somewhere else so you can pull or fetch without issue
+- it is suggested if you cloned this repo to copy it somewhere else so you can pull or fetch without issue
--just cd into `build` and run `./build_all.sh`.
+- just cd into `build` and run `./build_all.sh`.
 Hopefully all packages will download and build successfully.
 The idea is "code goes in, package comes out".
--if you want to build individual packages just cd into the package dir and run its build recipe.EXAMPLE `sh rox_filer.petbuild`
+- if you want to build individual packages just cd into the package dir and run its build recipe.EXAMPLE `sh rox_filer.petbuild`

 recipes